Simhyeon/r4d/README.md

 #### Macro inovokation

-Prefix(default is $, dollar sign) can be changed by end user.
+Prefix is a dollar sign($)
 ```
 $define(macro_name,a1 a2, $a1() $a2())
 $macro_name(arg1, arg2)
 ```
 Macro can be invoked anywhere

 ```
 My name is $macro_name(Simon, Creek).